The Natsarene and Hidden Gnosis – Pt. 6

 The Natsarene and Hidden Gnosis – Pt.
 3

 David, Bethlehem, and the scribes To this day, archaeologists cannot be certain where the settlement of Bethlehem was located.
 The scribes who penned the Jewish scriptures were also in doubt, for in several cases they found it necessary to identify Bethlehem with another unlocated settlement called Ephrath/Ephrathah: “So Rachel died, and she was buried on the way to Ephrath (that is, Bethlehem), and Jacob set up a pillar at her grave; it is the pillar of Rachelʼs tomb, which is there to this day” (Gen 35:19–20; cf. 48:7).
-However, Jewish scripture clearly locates Rachelʼs tomb to the north of Jerusalem (1 Sam 10:2; Jer 31:15).
-This anomaly has long caused both Jewish and Christian scholars a good deal of … Continue reading
+However, Jewish scripture clearly locates Rachelʼs tomb to the north of Jerusalem (1 Sam 10:2; Jer 31:15), while Bethlehem lies to the south of the city.
+This anomaly has long caused … Continue reading

 The Natsarene and Hidden Gnosis – Pt.
 2